ruffner/feedback-strobe/README.md

 #### Teensy pinout
 Any GPIO on the [Teensy pins](https://www.pjrc.com/teensy/card7a_rev1.png) can be used for driving the LEDs.

-Tracking this speed via periodic ADC operations will yield a rotation speed.
-This value, in Hz, corresponds to the frequency (or a harmonic threof) at which you must drive the GPIO pins connected to the LEDs.
-This way, no matter the speed of the motor, they will always be blinking in place!

 #### Powering the reflectance sensor